empkins/empkins-sync-board-gui/CONTRIBUTING.md

 ### Project Setup and Poetry

-`empkins-sync-board-gui` only supports Python 3.8 and newer.
+`open-sync-board-gui` only supports Python 3.8 and newer.
 First, install a compatible version of Python.
 If you do not want to modify your system installation of Python you can use [conda](https://docs.conda.io/en/latest/) or [pyenv](https://github.com/pyenv/pyenv).
 However, there are some issues with using conda.
 Please, check the [trouble shooting guide](#Troubleshooting) below.

-`empkins-sync-board-gui` uses [poetry](https://python-poetry.org) to manage its dependencies.
+`open-sync-board-gui` uses [poetry](https://python-poetry.org) to manage its dependencies.
 Once you installed poetry, run the following commands to initialize a virtual env and install all development
 dependencies: